jfjlaros/retrofont/docs/usage.rst

 Usage
 =====

-This package provides a command line interface for conversion, creation and showing TrueType retro fonts.
-It does so by converting binary encoded glyphs form character ROM images or by converting to and from a human readable format.
+This package provides a command line interface for conversion, creation and manipulation of TrueType retro fonts.
+It does so by converting binary encoded glyphs from character ROM images or by converting to and from a human readable format.

 .. figure:: images/c64_cowsay.png

-    Plain Bash running in a terminal.
+    Just a terminal.

 ``rom2ttf``
 -----------

-The ``rom2ttf`` subcommand creates a font that contains character sets in the UTF-8 Private Use Area.
-The main use case for this subcommand is covered in the the :ref:`quickstart` section.
-Here, we will focus on more complicated cases.
+The ``rom2ttf`` subcommand creates character sets in the UTF-8 Private Use Area.
+The main use case for this subcommand is covered in the the :ref:`quickstart` section, so here we will focus on more complicated cases.
 The Sharp MZ-700 provides us with such a case, this system has two character sets, characters are stored in a different order from which they are used (the firmware uses a mapping table) and all glyphs are mirrored.

 Both the character ROM as well as the firmware can be found in the `internet archive`_.
+The following command creates a TrueType font that contains the Sharp MZ character sets.

 .. code:: bash

     retrofont rom2ttf -d ~/.local/share/fonts -f 1z-013a.rom -s SharpMZ SharpMZ mz700fon.int
     fc-cache -f

-In this example, we provide a system name via the ``-s`` option, which is used to retrieve system specific configuration values.
-For the Sharp MZ series, the ``mirror`` configuration value, which controls the mirroring of glyphs, is set to ``true`` and the ``map_offset`` configuration value is set to ``0x0a92``.
-The latter value is used in conjunction with the ``-f`` flag, which provides a path to the firmware ROM image.
-A mapping table of 256 bytes is read from the ROM impage from offset 0x0a92 onward.
+In this example, we provide a system name with the ``-s`` option, which is used to retrieve system specific configuration values.
+See the :ref:`config_system` section for more information.
+For the Sharp MZ series, the ``mirror`` configuration value, which controls glyph mirroring, is set to ``true`` and the ``map_offset`` configuration value is set to ``0x0a92``.
+The latter value is used in conjunction with the ``-f`` flag, which provides a path to a firmware ROM image.
+A mapping table of 256 bytes is read from this ROM image from offset 0x0a92 onward.
 This mapping table is used to permute the character sets.

-This command converts the character ROM image file ``mz700fon.int`` to a TrueType font file named ``SharpMZ.ttf`` and placed in ``~/.local/share/fonts`` as provided via the ``-d`` option.
-The font name is set to ``SharpMZ``, the last but one parameter controls both the file name as the font name.
+The character ROM image ``mz700fon.int`` is converted to a TrueType font file named ``SharpMZ.ttf``, which is placed in ``~/.local/share/fonts`` as provided with the ``-d`` option.
+The font name is set to ``SharpMZ``, the last but one parameter controls both the file name as well as the font name.

-The font can be used in a terminal as follows.
-In Wayland we can use ``foot`` as follows.
+The font can be used in a Wayland ``foot`` terminal as follows.

 .. code:: text